pezra/rspec-mode/README.md

 ### RSpec Verifiable mode

+These keybindings are available in any Ruby source file:

 Keybinding  | Description                                                                   |
 ------------|-------------------------------------------------------------------------------|
 `C-c , v`   | Verify the spec file associated with the current buffer                       |